neilmartin83/terraform-jamfpro-starter/README.md

 - **Mobile Device Management**: PreStages, smart groups, configuration profiles, and apps
 - **Security & Compliance**: CIS benchmarks and Jamf Pro Blueprints
 - **App Distribution**: App Installers, Mac App Store Apps (VPP) and Mobile Device Apps (VPP)
+- **Platform SSO**: [Entra ID](https://learn.jamf.com/en-US/bundle/technical-articles/page/Platform_SSO_for_Microsoft_Entra_ID.html) example configuration for computers (PreStage, Company Portal and configuration profile)
+- **Enterprise SSO**: [Entra ID](https://learn.microsoft.com/en-us/intune/intune-service/configuration/use-enterprise-sso-plug-in-ios-ipados-with-intune?tabs=prereq-jamf-pro%2Ccreate-profile-jamf-pro) example configuration for mobile devices (Microsoft Authenticator and configuration profile)

+> The Entra ID SSO examples are provided because they do not require bespoke customer-specific tenant/domain configuration details.
+Other Identity Provider configurations do.
+As such, they are not included at this time due to this additional complexity (but it is indeed possible to implement them with Terraform following similar techniques used in this project!).

 ## 📋 Prerequisites